 - Ensure your curtains or blinds are closed during the evening to prevent heat loss when it can be colder.

 - Set your heating to turn off 30 minutes before you leave the house and to come on again 30 minutes before you expect to return.

 - Don’t turn up the thermostat up when it's cold outside – they are designed to automatically maintain the desired temperature inside.

 - Don’t turn up the thermostat to heat the room more quickly – it will still heat up at the same rate.

 - Keep your radiators clear of furniture or laundry, put a shelf above it to push warm air into the room to keep more heat inside your home.

 - Use a thermos to stay warm during the colder months instead of an electric blanket or central heating.

-Green Star Energy offers smart energy efficient gadgets for FREE through its Perks and Thermo Saver tariffs
+Green Star Energy offers smart energy efficient gadgets through Perks and Save Money Cut Carbon

 - Smart meters monitor how much energy you’re using in pounds and pence and in real time, which will help you to change your usage habits to save energy and money.

 - Smart thermostats allow you to turn your heating on and off and up and down from your smartphone or tablet.